 Please Note: Students are highly encouraged to cc their department admin on this email.
 However, it is the student’s responsibility to follow the preferred notification process, as set out by their department administrator, to inform his or her department that their dissertation has been accepted by the Binding Office.

 Although students will receive a submission confirmation email, their dissertation/theses must be approved and accepted by the library before the student can be placed on the final degree candidate’s listing for approval.
 Students will receive a second approval confirmation email once their dissertation/theses is accepted.
 The library will notify the GB of all accepted submissions.

 Master’s Essay* (all candidates)

-If required for the degree, the Master’s essay is to be submitted to the Binding Office.
-Please review the Guidelines for the Preparation of Dissertations and Theses prior to submitting the thesis.
-The fee scale and most current UMI/Proquest Form and Instructions document are posted online.
-The Payment and UMI form must be submitted at the time of dissertation submission.
+If required for the degree, the Master’s essay is to be electronically submitted to the library.
+Please review the ETD checklist prior to submitting the thesis.

 The Graduate Board’s Information for Degree Candidates site provides further detail regarding the documents listed above.

 The Graduate Board’s website provides information on the purpose of the exam, on scheduling an exam, on the committee composition, and on the examination procedures.
 Graduate Board Exams may be held throughout the academic year.
 The GBO Form to schedule a GBO examination should be submitted in writing at least three weeks prior to the proposed examination date.
 Students must be registered for the semester in which they take their exam.